 - Remove the cupcakes from the oven.
-Take the cupcakes out of the tin and put onto a cooling rack to cool off.
+Carefully lift the cupcakes out of the pan onto a wire rack to cool.

 - I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
 That doesn’t mean others will not work, I just have not tested other flours.